 Are you suffering from dark armpits?
 This condition can make you feel really self-conscious.
 You may even avoid wearing certain clothes.
 It's a problem, however, that many people experience.
-There are several ways you can treat this condition.
+There are several ways you can treat this condition and prevent skin irritation.

 According to Women's Health, something as simple as shaving can cause underarms to appear darker.
 Shaving normally takes the hair off just below the skin surface.
-If your hair is darker than your skin, the armpits may appear dark.
+If your hair is darker than your skin, then your armpits may appear dark.

-Repeated shaving can also cause this problem.
+Repeated shaving can also cause this problem to get worse.
 The friction from shaving excessively can lead to inflammation.
 This can cause the skin to become thicker and appear darker.

 Dead Skin Build-Up